 The explosion on the night of 26th of April 1986 seared the event into human memory with the radioactive flames of the Chernobyl nuclear power plant’s 4th reactor.
-Critics agree: the mini-series that came out three decades after the events that inspired it should also be enshrined in history.
+Critics agree on the mini-series that came out three decades after the events that inspired it should also be enshrined in history.

 HBO and its partners shot the horrifyingly detailed show in Lithuania in the summer of 2018.
 The success of Chernobyl is no surprise to the many members of the Lithuanian cinematographer community that worked on the project.

 “I don’t want to brag, but I was not surprised by positive reactions.
 After reading the script, it became clear that Chernobyl is well written, revealing the global tragedy through the eyes that witnessed it,” said Jonas Špokas, CEO of Baltic Locations, the company that managed Chernobyl’s filming locations.
 “That’s why I knew that the viewer will empathize with them and feel it all.
-The series were hugely ambitious, and the director, the script writer and the designer all put in effort to take Lithuanian suggestions into account, since they wanted it to be as authentic as it can be.”
+The series was hugely ambitious, and the director, the scriptwriter and the designer all put in the effort to take Lithuanian suggestions into account since they wanted it to be as authentic as it can be.”

 Moscow in Kaunas: the director thought he was dreaming